How to Clean Your Houseplants to Get Rid of Dust and Pests

 Got fuzzy-leafed plants like African violets or panda plants?
 It's best to avoid getting their leaves wet, but a dust cloth won't help much.
 Instead, try using a soft-bristle paintbrush, soft toothbrush, or pipe cleaner.
 Gently brush from the base of each leaf to the tip to dislodge dust, fuzz, and other debris.

-Clean the leaves of large houseplants by wiping them with a moist cloth or damp cotton.
-Support the leaves with one hand to avoid bruising or cracking them.
-Do not use oils or polishes to make houseplant leaves shine; they can block pores, which can interfere with a plant's ability to breathe.
+Test Garden Tip: Don't use oils or polishes to make houseplant leaves shine; these products can block pores, which can interfere with a plant's ability to breathe.

 Clean off any dead or yellowing leaves regularly from your houseplants.
 For some plants, these will come away with a gentle tug or slight twist of your wrist.
 If a leaf resists, don't force it to come off because you could end up breaking stems or even uprooting the whole plant.
 Instead, use floral snips or scissors to nip the leaf off as close to the stem as possible.
 Ferns are a special case; reach under their green fronds and cut off any brown leaf stalks at the soil line.
 Shorten or remove any leafless, string-like stems on your ferns, too.